-RiverStone Insurance (UK) manages its foreign exchange risk against its functional currency, which is the Pound Sterling.
-RiverStone Insurance (UK) has a proportion of its assets and liabilities denominated in currencies other than the Pound Sterling, the most significant being the Euro and US Dollar.
+RiverStone Insurance (UK) manages its foreign exchange risk against its functional currency, which is the US Dollar.
+RiverStone Insurance (UK) has a proportion of its assets and liabilities denominated in currencies other than the US Dollar, the most significant being the Euro and Pound Sterling.
 RiverStone Insurance (UK) seeks to mitigate the risk by matching the estimated foreign currency denominated liabilities with assets denominated in the same currency and by the utilisation of forward currency contracts.

-At 31st December 2021, if the Euro had weakened by 10% more than the actual 2021 movement against the US Dollar with all other variables held constant, profit for the year would have been \$1.4 million lower (2020: \$700,000 lower), mainly as a result of net foreign exchange gains on the translation of US Dollar denominated financial assets and US Dollar denominated liabilities, after forward currency contracts are taken into account.
+At 31st December 2022, if the Euro had weakened by 10% more than the actual 2022 movement against the US Dollar with all other variables held constant, profit for the year would have been \$1.0 million higher (2021: \$1.4 million lower), mainly as a result of net foreign exchange gains on the translation of US Dollar denominated financial assets and US Dollar denominated liabilities, after forward currency contracts are taken into account.

-At 31st December 2020, if the Pound Sterling had weakened by 10% more than the actual 2020 movement against the US Dollar with all other variables held constant, profit for the year would have been \$890,000 million higher (2019: \$69.0 million lower), mainly as a result of net foreign exchange gains on the translation of US Dollar denominated financial assets and US Dollar denominated liabilities, after forward currency contracts are taken into account.
+At 31st December 2022, if the Pound Sterling had weakened by 10% more than the actual 2022 movement against the US Dollar with all other variables held constant, profit for the year would have been \$300,000 million higher (2021: \$890,000 million higher), mainly as a result of net foreign exchange gains on the translation of US Dollar denominated financial assets and US Dollar denominated liabilities, after forward currency contracts are taken into account.